Rehabilitation Residence

-In the event that your loved one may be unable to return to their former home without a stop at a rehabilitation
+In the event that your loved one may be unable to return to their former home without a stop at a rehabilitation residence, here are a few items to keep in mind:

 Selecting a Rehab Facility

-who is most likely to visit.
-More than ever, the patient will need an advocate
+***TIP - While rankings (Medicare.gov) are important to evaluate a rehab center, the most important qualification is its proximity to the caregiver who is most likely to visit.
+More than ever, the patient will need an advocate who can be present at the rehabilitation residence.

 Arriving at the Rehab Residence

 Be aware that rehab facilities are essentially nursing homes.
 So do not be surprised when you walk in the door, and they are not quite what you might expect a therapeutic residence to be.
-And if you arrive on the weekend, physical and occupational therapy service may not begin until the work week.
+And if you arrive on the weekend, physical and occupational therapy services may not begin until the work week.

 Leaving the Rehab Residence

-Typically Medicare coverage for rehab residences lasts about 21 days or 3 weeks.
-(Usually stay length is determined shortly after arrival.)
-After that time, patients are required to pay out of pocket per day.
-Many people will be involved with the discharge from rehabilitation including a Medicare representative.
 Make sure to ask exactly what home care services will and won’t be covered post illness once your loved one returns home.
 This may require getting written assessment records from the rehab Physical Therapy/Occupational Therapy (PT/OT) staff prior to discharge or upon their arrival back home.
 Typically, senior or assisted living residences will have partnerships with companies for ongoing pt / ot providers on site, as well as home-care nursing, but make sure to ask for multiple referrals before leaving the rehab center.

 ©Copyright 2025.
 All rights reserved.